JSMarsh813/Reference/projects/ppt/tpn-dev-journal-13.md

 ![alt text](deelllletecode.png)

-flashed as undefined for a second but then figured itself out, time to add the second populate back
+it flashed as undefined for a second but then figured itself out, time to add the second populate back
 ![alt text](2023-03-23-populate-progress-flashed-as-undefined.png)

 IT WAS POPULATE!
 Ugghhhh, my nemesis returns.